 Collections: Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.

 Decision: A decision (previously known as offer activity) contains the logic that informs the selection of an offer

 Decision Rule: Decision rules are constraints added to a personalized offer and applied to a profile to determine eligibility.

 Eligible Offer: An eligible offer meets the constraints defined upstream that can be consistently offered to a profile.

-Offer Decisioning or Offer Management: Offer Decisioning is collection of services and UI that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.
+Offer Decisioning: Offer Decisioning is collection of services and UI that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.

 Fallback Offers: A fallback offer is the default offer displayed when an end-user is not eligible for any of the personalized offers in the collection.

 Offer: An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.